reflectoring/reflectoring.github.io/_posts/2021-04-09-terraform-aws.md

   Enter a value: t2.micro
 ```
 We supply a value `t2.micro` to allow Terraform to create our desired ec2 instance.
-Apart from this method of setting variable values, we can the values in a variable definition file ending in `.tfvars` and specify the file on command line.
+Apart from this method of setting variable values, we can define the values in a variable definition file ending in `.tfvars` and specify the file on the command line.

 ### Organizing and Reusing Configurations with Modules
 In our previous example, we represented our architecture by directly creating an EC2 instance.
 In real-life situations, our application stack will have many more resources with dependencies between them.